 “It takes twice as long, at twice the cost and you will only get half of the expected functionality.”
 Many times, we have heard this proverbial phrase.
 And even if it is true, does it automatically mean you will go for the buy-variant?
-We’ve learned that decision-making consists of weighing many pros and cons.
-In this blog, we’ll provide you with a set of arguments to take into consideration.
+We’ve learned that decision-making consists of weighing many pros and cons—such as, should I buy or build an asset-centric solution?
+In this blog, our ServiceMax experts will provide you with a set of arguments to take into consideration on the build versus buy debate.

 More than just the financials (The Mindset Matters)